A splitting Hamiltonian Monte Carlo method for efficient sampling: Numerical examples

 where the interaction $\phi(x_i-x_j) = -\ln(|x_i-x_j|)$ is singular.
 For samples $(\lambda_1,\cdots, \lambda_N)\sim \mu$, we expect that the random empirical measure $\mu_N=\frac{1}{N}\sum_i \delta(x-\lambda_i)$ will be close to $\rho$ in the weak topology.
 Below, we collect $N_s$ such configurations $(\lambda_1,\cdots,\lambda_N)$ by sampling from $\mu$ using our sampling methods, and then compare the empirical measure of these $N_s N$ samples to the target Wigner semicircle law $\rho$.

 Following \cite{li2020random}, we use the surrogate potential $\phi_1(x_i-x_j) = \ln(100)-100|x_i-x_j|+1$ when $0<|x_i-x_j|<0.01$ to remove the singularity while performing RB-SHMC sampling.

 Recall that the example in Section \ref{subsec:test examples} indicates that running $L_n$ leapfrog steps with $L_{n}$ large in the burn-in phase can accelerate the convergence to a quasi equilibrium state while a small $L_n$ in later iterations can reduce the error.
 Hence, we adopt a dynamic leapfrog steps in the simulation for this example.
 Specifically, we choose $L_n = 100$ in the first $10^5$ sampling iterations and $L_n = 20$ in the next $3 \times 10^5$ iterations.
 Then we reduce $L_n$ to 10 and keep it fixed until the end of the sampling process.
 The corresponding time step size $\Delta t_n$ also varies in different sampling phases (detailed in table \ref{tabl:DBm}).
 We compare it to the RBMC which is a splitting Monte Carlo based on overdamped Langevin dynamics.
-We consider both fixed $\Delta t_n$ and $L_n$ parameters (denoted as RBMC) and varying $L_n$ (denoted as RBMC-v2).
+With $L_n$ denoting the number of discretization steps in the $n$-th iteration, we consider both fixed $\Delta t_n$ and $L_n$ parameters (denoted as ``RBMC-fixed'') and varying $L_n$ (denoted as ``RBMC-varying'').
 Table \ref{tabl:DBm} shows the specific choice of these parameters for the three methods considered in this example.

 The same evolution time \eqref{eq:EvoTime} is used again for this example.
 Figure \ref{fig:Empirical density DBm} presents the empirical densities obtained by running RB-SHMC (red dots) for $10^6$ and $10^7$ sampling iterations, corresponding to 7.6 and 25.6 units of evolution time respectively.
 The numerical results generated by running RBMC (black triangles) for the same evolution time are also presented for comparison.
 Obviously, RB-SHMC approaches the equilibrium much faster than RBMC which is consistent with our heuristic justification in Section \ref{subsec:L}.